South Carolina Early Care and Education Career Ladder

 How does the Career Ladder apply to me?

 Early Care and Education professionals work at all levels of the Career Ladder, from entry level to accomplished.
-Regardless of how long you have been in the field or where you are at on your career path, your participation matters!
+The career ladder provides a way to recognize your academic accomplishments, as well as provides a way to plan for future academic endeavors.
 The information provided in your professional profile becomes our collective voice and serves as the basis for research, policy making and legislative action aimed at addressing the issues facing our field.
-Without you, our voice (our profession) won't be heard.

 How can Registry certificates and Career Ladder levels be used?